 For answers to commonly asked questions about fishing, visit Fishing FAQs.

 DEP posts Watershed Recreation Signs on City-owned land.
-These signs indicate the types of permitted recreational activity according to DEP’s recreation rules all applicable New York State regulations.
+These signs indicate the types of permitted recreational activity according to DEP’s recreation rules and all applicable New York State regulations.
 If your activity requires a free DEP Access Permit, be sure to apply for one before heading out.
 For answers to commonly asked questions about DEP Access Permits, please visit DEP Access Permit FAQs.

 Recreation Unit Closures